ndinanii/salesforce-techco-account-console/README.md

 ---

-**Built with 💜 by a Salesforce Strategist committed to solving real business problems through elegant technical solutions.**
+**Built with 💜 by a Salesforce Platform Developer committed to solving real business problems through elegant technical solutions.**